toradex/vscode-torizon-templates/CONTRIBUTING.md

 ### Deprecation Policy

 For Toradex and Partner maintained project templates, the deprecation policy is to keep the template working for the last long term supported TorizonCore OS, from the date that the template was released.
-After the TorizonCore OS end of life, the template is considered deprecated if it's not working anymore in the latest TorizonCore OS version and no maintainence effort is being done to fix it in the next release cycle.
+After the TorizonCore OS end of life, the template is considered deprecated if it's not working anymore in the latest TorizonCore OS version and no maintenance effort is being done to fix it in the next release cycle.

-A community maintained project template is not commited to keep working until the EOF of the last LTS.
-It will be considered deprecated when it's known that is not working anymore in the latest LTS TorizonCore OS version and no maintainence effort is being done to fix it in the last 3 release cycles.
+A community maintained project template is not committed to keep working until the EOF of the last LTS.
+It will be considered deprecated when it's known that is not working anymore in the latest LTS TorizonCore OS version and no maintenance effort is being done to fix it in the last 3 release cycles.